latex3/babel/README.md

 ### Summary of latest changes
 ```
 24.12  (dev)
-       * Fixes.
+       * Fixes:
+         - Date sometimes missing with lazy loading.
+         - Wrong sigma in some Greek numerals.
+         - Wrong handling of ‘complex’ class options.
+       * More tools for automated document generation workflows:
-       * New LaTeX hook: presets.
+         - New LaTeX hook: presets.
+         - New command: \PassOptionsToLocale

 24.11  2024-10-05
        * Start a thorough review of the manual.